AppleBoiy/cs203-c19-analysis/README.md

 ## Dataset Overview

-This dataset[^3] contains essential information related to the COVID-19 pandemic in various administrative regions.
+[Corona Virus Covid-19 US Counties dataset][Dataset url][^3] contains essential information related to the COVID-19 pandemic in various administrative regions.
 The data was collected between 2020 and 2022 (and not updated since then).

 ### Data Fields